zczcwh/POTTER/human_mesh_recovery/README.md

 ## News :triangular_flag_on_post:

-[2023/03/29] The demo code is released!
+[2023/03/29] The demo code (both FeatER and POTTER) are released!

-## TODO
-- Provide pretrained model
-- Provide training and testing code

 ## Installation instructions

-Please follow the installation instructions from [HybrIK](https://github.com/Jeff-sjtu/HybrIK) since our code is build based on HybrIK.
+Please follow the installation instructions from [HybrIK](https://github.com/Jeff-sjtu/HybrIK) since our code is built based on HybrIK.

 ## Download models

-Please follow download instructions from [HybrIK](https://github.com/Jeff-sjtu/HybrIK) to get the required files since our code is build based on HybrIK.
+Please follow the download instructions from [HybrIK](https://github.com/Jeff-sjtu/HybrIK) to get the required files since our code is built based on HybrIK.

 * Download the SMPL model `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` from [here](https://smpl.is.tue.mpg.de/) at `common/utils/smplpytorch/smplpytorch/native/models`.
 * Download our POTTER demo model from [ [Google Drive](https://drive.google.com/file/d/1tLpMCbC6-M3Yxxsn5OoHbo8JuJLO5opZ/view?usp=sharing)].